paulstephane/UPL_Accessory/README.md

 Click on the second icon (folder with + sign) to **add a new folder** to the USB key.

-To **add tracks**, from your Windows file explorer:
+To **add tracks**:

-- drag a folder containing your music to the box containing the track list
+- drag a folder with your music from the Windows file explorer into the track list box
 - or alternatively drag a playlist file (.M3U)

 Folders are recursively scanned to display all WAV and FLAC files.
 A maximum of 99 tracks can be copied to each folder.